Otacrob/Metasploitable3/README.md

 ## 3️⃣ Opening Metasploit

+We noticed, among all the results, a FTP vulnerability.
 We launch the Metasploit Framework:

 ```bash
 msfconsole